Skip to Content

 What Is a Fireplace Blower

-A fireplace blower can be added to most existing vented or ventless gas fireplaces.
-Gas fireplaces use blowers to heat up cold air from your home, heats it up into warm air, before driving it out into the room through front vents.
+A fireplace blower can be added to most vented or ventless gas fireplaces.
+Gas fireplaces use blowers to heat up cold air from your home and heat it up into warm air before driving it out into the room through front vents.

-The main benefit of having a gas fireplace blower is that it makes your fireplace more efficient.
-Typically, some heat coming from the fire is lost out of the chimney, but with a blower, the warm air is efficiently expelled out into your home.
-As a result, it helps your fireplace produce more heat.
+The main benefit of having a gas blower is improved efficiency.
+Typically, some heat coming from the fire is lost out of the chimney, but with a blower, the warm air is efficiently expelled into your home.
+As a result, blowers help produce more heat.

-However, if the specific model you need is unavailable, you can also try using a universal blower kit as it works equally the same as an original.
-On the average, it costs around $100 to install a blower and fan in a gas fireplace.
+However, if the specific model you need is unavailable, you can also try using a universal blower kit, as it works equally the same as an original.
+On average, it costs around $100 to install a blower and fan in a gas fireplace.

-Most gas fireplace blowers have features like fan speed adjustment which allow you to balance the blower speed and reduce the noise level.
-It usually takes about 10 to 20 minutes for a fireplace blower to turn on.
+Most blowers have features like fan speed adjustment which allow you to balance the blower speed and reduce the noise level.
+It usually takes about 10 to 20 minutes for a blower to turn on.

 Accessories to Add to Your Fireplace